abstratium-dev/abstrastore/README.md

 - Eventually Consistent by Werner Vogels (2009): https://dl.acm.org/doi/pdf/10.1145/1435417.1435432
 - Notes on distributed databases (1979): https://dominoweb.draco.res.ibm.com/reports/RJ2571.pdf
 - Nice article on MVCC in MySql: https://www.red-gate.com/simple-talk/databases/mysql/exploring-mvcc-and-innodbs-multi-versioning-technique/
+- Article on MVCC in Postgres: https://www.postgresql.org/docs/current/mvcc-intro.html and https://www.postgresql.org/docs/current/transaction-iso.html
+- Article about how MVCC works: https://nagvekar.medium.com/understanding-multi-version-concurrency-control-mvcc-in-postgresql-a-comprehensive-guide-9b4f82153860

 ## TODO

+- How does t2 avoid reading a non committed version of data from t1 (that started first and has already written data) without reading open txs to know what is not yet committed?
+Metadata has tx ids in it, so do listobjects and use tx ids to filter versions (that aren't committed)

+- what was this about?
+Since we always read sll versions when reading, we don't need to store copies in a tx folder.
+When reading, simply decide what the start timestamp for the tx is, IGNORE any running transactions.
+Take the lowest timestamp from tx metadata.
+Not that won't work as we'd ignore other committed txs that commit before us, after the earliest open tx => it was on whatsapp
 - document limitations from https://min.io/docs/minio/linux/operations/concepts/thresholds.html, e.g. field value in index may not be too long
 - rename to abstraDB?
 - how do we delete old indices efficiently?